RICM5-BlockChain/uganetwork/README.md

 > * Curl : Version 7.58.x or higher
 > * A code editor of your choice, we recommend VSCode

-At this step you can do this tutorial : http://hyperledger-fabric.readthedocs.io/en/latest/write_first_app.html And for checking if all is alrirght and see more abour Hyperledger fabric visit this : http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html

 If you are running on Ubuntu or Mac OS go visit this website : https://hyperledger.github.io/composer/installing/installing-prereqs

-II\ If you want run our project, this explanation will drive you how install correctly prerequities.
+## II\ If you want run our project, this explanation will drive you

-Firstly you have to clone this repository into fabric-sample repository
+**Before do that.
+Make sure your npm tree view is clean**, if your npm installation is dirty some bug can come from this.
 ```
 npm install -g composer-cli@0.16.5
 npm install -g composer-rest-server@0.16.5
 npm install -g generator-hyperledger-composer
 npm install -g yo
 ```
+You have to clone this repository
 ```
 git clone -b issue-6978 https://github.com/sstone1/fabric-samples.git
 cd fabric-samples